-The foreign exchange forward and option contracts mature within 12 months.
-The table below analyses the derivative financial instruments into relevant maturity groupings based on the remaining period as at the Balance Sheet date:
+The foreign exchange forward and option contracts mature within twelve months.
+The table below analyses the derivative financial instruments into relevant maturity groupings based on the remaining period as at the balance sheet date:

-(In ₹ crore)

-Particulars As at
+Particulars As a As at

-March 31, 2023 March 31, 2022
+raruculars March 31, 2023 March 31, 2022

 Not later than one month 13,155 6,237

 Later than one month and not later than three months 11,159 12,444

 Later than three months and not later than one year 3,327 4,972

-Total 27,641 23,653
+Total 27.641 23,653

 During the year ended March 31, 2023 and March 31, 2022, the Group has designated certain foreign exchange forward and option contracts as cash flow hedges to mitigate the risk of foreign exchange exposure on highly probable forecast cash transactions.
-The related hedge transactions for balance in cash flow hedges as of March 31, 2023 are expected to occur and will be reclassified to the Consolidated Statement of Profit and Loss within 3 months.
+The related hedge transactions for balance in cash flow hedging reserve as at March 31, 2023 are expected to occur and reclassified to statement of comprehensive income within 3 months.

-The Group determines the existence of an economic relationship between the hedging instrument and the hedged item based on the currency, amount and timing of its forecasted cash flows.
+The Group determines the existence of an economic relationship between the hedging instrument and hedged item based on the currency, amount and timing of its forecasted cash flows.
 Hedge effectiveness is determined at the inception of the hedge relationship, and through periodic prospective effectiveness assessments to ensure that an economic relationship exists between the hedged item and hedging instrument, including whether the hedging instrument is expected to offset changes in cash flows of hedged items.

 If the hedge ratio for risk management purposes is no longer optimal but the risk management objective remains unchanged and the hedge continues to qualify for hedge accounting, the hedge relationship will be rebalanced by adjusting either the volume of the hedging instrument or the volume of the hedged item so that the hedge ratio aligns with the ratio used for risk management purposes.
-Any hedge ineffectiveness is calculated and accounted for in the Consolidated Statement of Profit and Loss at the time of the hedge relationship rebalancing.
+Any hedge ineffectiveness is calculated and accounted for in profit or loss at the time of the hedge relationship rebalancing.